 I used to hate preserving our garden produce when I was a child.
 It would come in large batches on hot summer days when all you wanted to do was chill out with friends at the pool, or go on a hiking trip in the mountains.
-Instead, we were stuck in the kitchen overwhelmed with apples, berries or cucumbers that had to be dealt with – or they would go bad.
-I didn’t care back then, I didn’t understand what the point was in having a pantry filled with jams, bottled fruit and all sorts of pickles.
-My disdain only lasted until I’d left home to study at university and live at students’ apartments.
-Oh, how much I missed those bottles!
+Instead, we were stuck in the kitchen overwhelmed with apples, berries or cucumbers that had to be dealt with urgently – or they would go bad.

-Once I started my own family, I would take every opportunity to get fresh garden produce from a reliable source to fill my pantry with bottles of all sizes and shapes.
-I would phone my Mum to ask for detailed instructions and go to great lengths to achieve the same luscious flavours in my preserves as she’d had in hers.
+Once I started my own family, I would take every opportunity to get fresh garden produce from a reliable source and preserve it.
+I would phone my mum to ask for detailed instructions, and go to great lengths to achieve the same luscious flavours in my preserves as she’d had in hers.
 I was so proud when she praised my jam or bottled apricots on her occasional visits.

-Here are a few essential rules my Mum has taught me about preserving fruit:
+Here are a few essential rules Mum has taught me about preserving fruit:

 - Before you start, wash the jars and bottles thoroughly, preferably in hot water with a few drops of washing-up liquid added.
 Let them dry off on a clean dish-towel.